MYST-Drakonoid/Apache_Airflow/README.md

 ## Walkthrough Video
 [Watch: Starter DAG Walkthrough](https://video.byui.edu/media/t/1_zx5alvpi)

-For README clarity, Option 2 is cleaner.
-Option 1 works but embeds a large iframe inline.

 ## Before You Start
 1. Click `Use this template` and save as your own repo
 2. Clone your repo, I prefer the open in GitHub Desktop method